 }

-In the mentioned algorithm, for each vertex in the upper section, \(O(m)\) steps are executed, thus its time complexity is \(O(nm)\).
-However, there is another implementation of this same algorithm whose speed is at least twice as fast as the aforementioned algorithm (Why?):
+In the algorithm mentioned, for each vertex in the first partition, \(O(m)\) steps are performed, so its time complexity is \(O(nm)\).
+However, there is another implementation of this same algorithm that is at least twice as fast as the one above (why?):

 const int N = 2e3 + 5;